isabellarmonteiro/isabellarmonteiro.github.io/index.md

 [The Effects of Fertility on Intrahousehold Resource Allocation and Women's Bargaining Power - Evidence from Nigeria](/pdf/Essay_Isabella_Rego_Monteiro_19971128_T726_NEKN01.pdf)
 <br>
-My first year's Master Thesis.
+My first year's Master's Thesis.

 ---
 [The effect of children’s school starting age on women’s